-Our success depends substantially on our ability to open and operate profitably new stores In existing, adjacent and new geographic markets.
+Our success depends substantially on our ability to open and operate profitably new stores in existing, adjacent and new geographic markets.

-We plan to open an additional one to three new stores in fiscal 2004 and to continue our expansion by opening an additional four to six new stores in fiscal 2005.
-These new stores include at least three new stores in the Dallas/Fort Worth metroplex, where we have not previously operated prior to September 2003.
+We plan to continue our expansion by opening an additional four to six new stores in fiscal 2005.
+These new stores include at least four new stores in the Dallas/Fort Worth metroplex, where we have not previously operated prior to September 2003.
 We have not yet selected sites for all of the stores that we plan to open within the next 18 months.
 We may not be able to open all of these stores, and any new stores that we open may not be profitable.
-Either of these circumstances could have a material adverse effect on our financial results.
+Any of these circumstances could have a material adverse effect on our financial results.